haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

 }
 ```
 #### Passing parameters between pages
 Parameters can be passed by using the navigator's props that contains `route` object.
-You can read more about the `route` object in https://reactnavigation.org/docs/route-object.
+You can read more about the `route` object at https://reactnavigation.org/docs/route-object.

 ```jsx title="HomeScreen.js"
 return (